 g = gram

-People with intestinal or bowel diseases may not be able to eat large amounts of fibre, or may need to limit certain food sources of fibre.
+People with intestinal diseases may not be able to eat large amounts of fibre, or may need to limit certain food sources of fibre.
 Speak with your health care provider or registered dietitian to find out how much fibre is right for you.